TyphoidTony/emacs_config/README.md

 - toggle-window-dedicated :   Taken from a stack overflow question about how to lock buffers

-- pause : hotkey for toggle-window-dedicated command
+- apps [aka mouse right click key] : hotkey for toggle-window-dedicated command

 - (C-x C-l) (C-x C-J) : switches to next and previous buffer respectively